devanshptl/MovieVerse/README.md

     - Users can follow different platforms and receive notifications when new content is added.
     - **Data-driven notifications** are sent based on user preferences and the platforms they follow.

-## Integration of Scikit-Learn & Pandas

-- **Data Processing**: Using **pandas** for manipulating movie, series, and review datasets to efficiently extract features such as average ratings, review counts, and tags.

-- **Machine Learning**: **Scikit-learn** is used to build models for recommendation systems, where movies are recommended based on the tags of liked content.
-    - Techniques like **k-NN (k-nearest neighbors)** and **cosine similarity** are implemented to measure similarity between movies.
-    - **Clustering** techniques (e.g., **K-means**) are used for categorizing movies into clusters based on user preferences, which helps in personalizing recommendations.

 ## Security and Performance